stan-hua/CytoImageNet/README.md

 ---

 ### Image Data Cleaning & Standardization
 In general, there is no one-size-fits-all when it comes to microscopy images since the types of images collected vary based on the study.
 And a lack of a golden standard for storing image data makes data cleaning a dataset-specific task.
-The following steps are done on images included in classes.
+The following steps are done on selected images...

-Data processing includes:
 * **Standardize file format** to PNG from other formats (TIF, JPG, FLEX, BMP, etc.)
-* Converting RGB images to grayscale.
+* Converting RGB images **to grayscale**.
 * If merging fluorescently stained channels, **normalize** each channel using 0.1th and 99.9th percentile pixel intensity.
 * **Merge** fluorescently stained channels to create grayscale images.

 **NOTE**: Brightfield microscopy images are separated from fluorescent microscopy images.

 **NOTE**: Single channel images also exist (e.g. an image only stained for actin).

 **EXTRA NOTE**: Normalization procedure follows preprocessing used in training [DeepLoc](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5408780/) and helps in brightening dim images.

-Merging Procedure:
+> Merging Procedure:
 ![channel merging](https://user-images.githubusercontent.com/63123494/130717702-184e3b14-f4ad-4e27-b26b-a1d95e11c6e3.png)

 **RELEVANT CODE**: `preprocessor.py`, `prepare_dataset.py`